Yuchunw/SoftwareCarpentryBejeweled/README.md

 # Little Monsters

-This is the final project for Software Carpentry. ( An interesting game name WANTED! :))
+This is the final project for Software Carpentry.
+This is a tile-matching puzzle video game like Bejeweled and Candycrush, but instead of jewels we have cute monsters.

 ## Description